daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-11.markdown

 ## Last chance to vote for the .NET Foundation board

 The voting for the .NET Foundation Board of Directors ends at 11:59pm on August 3 (PST, in the US).
-If you are a member, you should have received an email.
+If you're a member, you should have received an email.
 If you aren't a member, [it isn't too late](https://dotnetfoundation.org/member/become-a-member)!
 (The donation level is suggested but should not be a barrier to joining.)

 A lot of people (including myself) have been asking the Foundation for increased communication and transparency.
 They're listening: this week, they released their [first public budget](https://t.co/FcFdhh6dhg?amp=1) and [also wrote a "State of the Union" post](https://dotnetfoundation.org/blog/2020/07/30/state-of-the-net-foundation-summer-2020).